-The single oscillator dynamics may also be studied by numerical simulations~\cite{EiOp,Roy}.
-Starting with initial guesses for $C(t,t')$ and $R(t,t')$ and generating a family of trajectories $\{\te(t)\}$ according to~\eqref{eqte0b} one determines refined approximations for $C(t,t')$ and $R(t,t')$ via~\eqref{defC} and~\eqref{defR} and iterates until convergence is reached~\cite{sm}.
-In this procedure the functional derivative $\delta/\delta h(t')$ of eq.~\eqref{eqte0b} yields an equation of motion for $\chi(t,t')$ which is solved in parallel with the one for $\te(t)$~\cite{Roy}.
+The single-oscillator dynamics may also be studied by numerical simulations~\cite{EiOp,Roy}.
+Starting with initial guesses for $C(t,t')$ and $R(t,t')$ and generating a family of trajectories $\{\te(t)\}$ according to~\eqref{eqte0b}, one determines refined approximations for $C(t,t')$ and $R(t,t')$ via~\eqref{defC} and~\eqref{defR} and iterates until convergence is reached~\cite{sm}.
+In this procedure, the functional derivative $\delta/\delta h(t')$ of Eq.~\eqref{eqte0b} yields an equation of motion for $\chi(t,t')$ which is solved in parallel with the one for $\te(t)$~\cite{Roy}.
 This numerical analysis is rather different from and hopefully complementary to the direct simulation of the original $N$-oscillator problem~\eqref{basiceq} as performed by Daido.
-In particular, no finite-size effects have to be taken into account: the solution of~\eqref{eqte0b} is expected to display the statistical properties of a typical oscillator in an $N=\infty$ system~\cite{EiOp}.
-Finite size effects are a notorious nuisance in the simulation of glassy system~\cite{BY,Daido00} and their absence is quite advantageous.
+In particular, no finite-size effects have to be taken into account: The solution of~\eqref{eqte0b} is expected to display the statistical properties of a typical oscillator in an $N=\infty$ system~\cite{EiOp}.
+Finite-size effects are a notorious nuisance in the simulation of glassy systems ~\cite{BY,Daido00}, and their absence is quite advantageous.

-To validate our approach we display in Fig.~\ref{fig1} the correlation function $C(\tau)$ as obtained from the original $N$-oscillator system using~\eqref{defCprel}, the one determined self-consistently according to~\eqref{defC}, and analytical results from perturbation theory.
+To validate our approach, we display in Fig.~\ref{fig1} the correlation function $C(\tau)$ as obtained from the original $N$-oscillator system and~\eqref{defCprel}, the one determined self-consistently according to~\eqref{defC}, and analytical results from perturbation theory.
 For $J=0.80$, i.e., below the volcano transition, the agreement is very good.
 At $J=1.75$, well above $J_c\simeq 1.3$, both simulations show a markedly increased correlation range as can be inferred from the comparison with $C_0(\tau)$.
 Unfortunately, the validity of our fourth-order perturbation theory does not extend up to $J=1.75$.

 We now turn to the analysis of the volcano transition.
-As order parameters that are able to signal synchronization into {\em disordered} phase patterns Daido introduced the so-called complex local fields~\cite{Daido92}
+As order parameters that are able to signal synchronization into {\em disordered} phase patterns, Daido introduced the so-called complex local fields~\cite{Daido92}:

-With their help eq.~\eqref{basiceq} may be rewritten as
+With their help, Eq.~\eqref{basiceq} may be rewritten as

-From this form it is apparent that the distribution $P(r)$ of the moduli $r_j$ is crucial for the overall tendency of the system to synchronize.
+From this form, it is apparent that the distribution $P(r)$ of the moduli $r_j$ is crucial for the overall tendency of the system to synchronize.
 The $\phi_j$ merely determine the specific pattern on which the phases lock.
 In fact, Daido detected the volcano transition in histograms of